 Last year we were successful in securing funding from the Health and Social Care Alliance Scotland to devise an ARBD self-management toolkit, so 2020 will be spent working towards creating this which will involve lots of stakeholder involvement.

 Finally, we will also be continuing with some goals we successfully worked towards last year and we’ll promote assistive technology to our supported people to help them live safely and independently.
-We will also continue to support our peer volunteer in his role and encourage all the people we support to consider linking in with eachother.
+We will also continue to support our peer volunteer in his role and encourage all the people we support to consider linking in with each other.
 Nominating colleagues for award ceremonies to showcase the good practice our team deliver in their day to day endeavours is also something we’ll consider.

 In addition we will still be using any opportunity to raise awareness of ARBD by promoting stories of recovery, hosting open days, using social media and working collaboratively with partner agencies whenever possible.

-Dan Mushens is a Penumbra Recovery Practitioner in our alcohol related brain injury service in Glasgow.
+Dan Mushens is a former Penumbra Recovery Practitioner in our alcohol related brain injury service in Glasgow.
 You can follow him on Twitter @danielmushens